 Saratoga Lake Aquatic Weed Harvesting

-The aquatic weed harvesting program is to allow boating access to the deeper water areas of the lake and not for in shore use.
-This is for several reasons
+The aquatic weed harvesting program is to allow boating access to the deeper water areas of the lake and special projects to combat aquatic invasives.
+The weed harvesters are not for in shore private property use.
+This is for several reasons:

-- New York State Department Of Environmental Conservation Fisheries Manager have requested that harvesting be minimized when ever possible to preserve fish habitat.
+*New York State Department Of Environmental Conservation Fisheries Manager has requested that harvesting be minimized when ever possible to preserve fish habitat.

-- Harvesting in between docks may happen but it has to be limited and in response to a specific problem and the harvesters are in the area.
-In the same way that the fire department would pump out a property that has flooded.
+*Harvesting near docks and closer to shore, may happen but it has to be limited and in response to a specific problem and when the harvesters are in that area.
+In the same way that the fire department would pump out a property that has been flooded.

-- The SLPID board expresses the focus of the harvesting program has to be for access to deep water and cannot for in shore personal use.
+*The SLPID board expresses the focus of the harvesting program has to be for access to deep water and cannot for in shore personal use clean-up.